Collage of three D.C. plates.

 1,802

 There are two distinct varieties of this two-year baseplate: dated and undated.
 Both styles have "3-31" embossed in the lower left corner.
-The dated version, examples of which are numbered from 100-001 through 300-000, have "67" stamped in the lower right corner.
-The undated variety does not have the "67" designation, and plates of this style are numbered 300-001 through at least 367-444.
-The dated version was used for the 1966-67 registration year with no other form of validation (i.e. a plate or window sticker), whereas for the 1967-68 registration year dated plates were validated with white-on-green dated “68” stickers placed in the upper right corner.
-It was during this second registration year that the undated variety was issued.
-Both the dated and undated versions were replaced during March 1968 for the registration year that began on April 1, 1968.
+The dated version has "67" stamped in the lower right corner whereas the undated variety does not.
+As with plates of earlier years, dated plates were used for the 1966-67 registration year with no other visible form of validation (i.e. a plate or window sticker), and for the 1967-68 registration year they were validated with white-on-green dated “68” stickers placed in the upper right corner.
+Nineteen sixty-six baseplates were replaced during March 1968 for the registration year that began on April 1, 1968.

 Click here to view an image of a 1967 (exp.
-3-31-68) registration and plate validation sticker envelope.The white-on-green stickers affixed to Washington, D.C., plates for the 1967-68 registration year were the first stickers used by the city; earlier multi-year plates were validated with metal tabs.
-As discussed on the Validation Stickers page, effective with the "68" sticker the final three digits in the serial number should match the final three numbers on the plate.
+3-31-68) registration and plate validation sticker envelope.Although stickers affixed to Washington, D.C., plates for the 1967-68 registration year were the first used by most city residents, they had been used to validate personalized plates since the introduction of that type in late 1964.
+As discussed on the Validation Stickers page, effective with the "68" sticker the final three digits in the serial number should match the final three numbers on plates issued in evidence of a new registration, whereas this matching characteristic is not present on plates issued to replace older plates used in evidence of an existing registration.

 License plate collectors should note that mint (unissued and unused) examples of both styles of the 1966 base are relatively plentiful.

 The black-on-white color scheme and new, narrow dies of 1966 baseplates were actually introduced one year earlier on Commercial plates of 1965 (and marked EXP.
 3-31-66 as shown above).
 These 1965 Commercial plates were revalidated with stickers for several years, and right through the two-year life of the 1966 baseplate, so that there is no Commercial plate on this base.
-Plates of some types (such as Bus, Livery, and Rental) were replaced with new black-on-white plates for 1966 that were used beyond the useful life of auto plates of this base, whereas other non-passenger plates (we believe that Medical Doctor and Diplomatic are examples) were replced in 1966 and 1968 on the same schedule as auto plates.
+Plates of some types (such as Bus and Livery) were replaced with new black-on-white plates for 1966 that were used beyond the useful life of auto plates of this base, whereas other non-passenger plates (we believe that Rental Car, Medical Doctor and Diplomatic are examples) were replaced in 1966 and 1968 on the same schedule as auto plates.

 In short, the period of April 1965 through March 1974 is a confusing one when it comes to identifying when non-passenger plates were issued and replaced.
 Compounding the problem is that many examples of these plates held by collectors today are unused and thus do not include validation stickers that would provide information as to their period of use.
 For further information, visit our page dedicated to this period by clicking here.